shangguanwang/100-days-of-code/round3-log.md

 ## Day 33: Nov 27, 2023
 - Internship: Resolve merge conflict
 - Open Source Project: cleanup the example code and rebase based on mentor feedback

+## Day 34: Dec 6, 2023
+- Internship: spend 2 hours on the new ticket to add a take action section using existing card component